• JP | EN

 CO2 Utilization

-CO2 Utilization (Carbon Capture and Utilization: “CCU”) is an approach that uses CO2 directly as a chemical material.
+CO2 utilization is an approach that uses CO2 directly as a chemical raw material.

-In parallel with our development of DURACON® POM which contains CCU methanol, we at Polyplastics are also jointly developing original CO2 reuse technologies alongside our parent company Daicel.
+In parallel with our development of DURACON® POM which contains CCU* methanol, Polyplastics is also jointly developing new original CO2 utilization technologies together with Daicel.

 What is CO2 Utilization?